 ART110 - Drawing I

-ART112 - Introduction to New & Emerging Art Media
+ART112 - Introduction to New and Emerging Art Media

 Many traditional mediums are offered in art.
 This studio course introduces the student to new and emerging art media from the late 19th century to the present dealing with themes such as collaboration, identity, appropriation, open sourcing, telepresence, surveillance, corporate parody, intervention and hacktivism, and social justice.
 These new art forms include digital painting, projection, animation, virtual art, interactive art, video games, 3D printing, and biotechnology.